mages/PSRWP/PSRWP.md

  - A log link function
  - Over-dispersed Poisson as the error distribution
  - $\log(E[P_{ij}])= \alpha_i + \beta_j$, or equivalently, $\mu_{ij} = E[P_{ij}] = \exp\left(\alpha_i + \beta_j\right)$,
- - $\mbox{Var}(P_{ij}) \Phi \mu_{ij}$ (assuming a constant scale parameter as discussed above).
+ - $\mbox{Var}(P_{ij}) \phi \mu_{ij}$ (assuming a constant scale parameter as discussed above).

 Note that by using a log link function, it is necessary to assume that $E[P_{ij}] >0$.
 This requirement means that the ODP model is not suitable for data-sets where negative expected increments are material.

 The Poisson model of Hachemeister and Stanard estimated the parameters using maximum likelihood.
 The parameters of a GLM are estimated using the more general procedure of maximising the quasi-likelihood.
-This permits the generalisation of the Poisson model by using a quasi-likelihood of similar form to the Poisson distribution but with a scale parameter $\Phi \geq 1$ (note that the Poisson model may be interpreted as a special case of this generalised form where the scale parameter of 1, i.e. the mean is equal to the variance).
+This permits the generalisation of the Poisson model by using a quasi-likelihood of similar form to the Poisson distribution but with a scale parameter $\phi \geq 1$ (note that the Poisson model may be interpreted as a special case of this generalised form where the scale parameter of 1, i.e. the mean is equal to the variance).
 This results in the over-dispersed Poisson distribution, which allows some negative values, and non-integer values.

 Although estimating the parameters of a GLM can, in general, be quite complicated, for the ODP model described above, the parameters $x_i$ and $y_j$  can be estimated using the Chain Ladder method.
 This, together with the assumption that the expected incremental claims amounts are positive, implies that the column sums of the incremental claims triangle must be positive, so for every development period $j$ we must have